DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

 Think of a match expression like a coin-sorting machine: just as coins fall through the first hole that fits their size, values pass through each pattern in a match, and when a matching pattern is found, the associated code block is executed.

-Speaking of coins, let’s use them as an example using `match`!
+Speaking of coins, let's use them as an example using `match`!
 We can write a function that takes an unknown US coin and, in a similar way as the counting machine, determines which coin it is and returns its value in cents, as shown in Listing 6-3.

 ```rust
 enum Coin {